top of page

 St Winefride and her uncle, St Beuno represented beautifully in stained glass.
 Note the scar about Winefride's throat.

 And so to the legend, often told but remarkably consistent.
 Dated to the 7th century, around 640 AD, Gwenfrewi was of noble birth, the daughter of Tyfid ab Eiludd and Gwenfo.
 In some accounts she has a brother, Owain, in others she is an only child.
 It is possible if not entirely probable that their llys was upon the hill that still overlooks the well, known now as Bryn y Castell, reflecting its later history as a fortress.
 By all accounts, Gwenfrewi was devout, intent on a life in the service of God, but also beautiful, of course.
 And it would seem it was her beauty, rather than her religious piety that caught the attention of the high born Caradoc.
 Gwenfrewi’s martyrdom came as a consequence of her rejection of Caradoc’s advances.
 As the young nobleman’s attentions became more aggressive, Gwenfrewi fled down the hill towards the church that had been raised by her uncle, Beuno, her mother’s brother.
 Caradoc was not to be denied, and incandescent with rage at being rejected, pursued the maiden.
 Before Gwenfrewi could reach the safety of Beuno’s church, Caradoc took hold of her and drawing his sword, struck off her head in a sweep of his blade.
 Hearing the commotion outside, Bueno hurried to the scene to find his headless niece, the murderous Caradoc, his blood stained blade still in hand, stood above her.
 Immediately, Beuno called upon the power of God and Cardoc, for his sin was swallowed up by the earth, in itself a fairly common mythological motif.
 In some accounts, Caradoc melts away, in others Gwenfrewi’s brother, Owain, butchers the man.
-The absence of Owain from the later legend might have been so as to bring into the tale the ground swallowing vengeance of God.
+The absence of Owain from the later legend might have been so as to bring into the tale the ground swallowing vengeance of God - more in keeping with the spiritual aspect of the story.
 With Caradoc punished, Beuno sought Gwenfrewi’s head, and found it had rolled a little further down the hill.
 Miraculously, where it had come to rest, a tremendous spring had erupted from the ground.
 Beuno picked up the head and with a heartfelt prayer, replaced it on the bloody stump of Gwenfrewi’s neck.
 And in a second miracle, her life was restored, though forever after she bore a pale white scar around her throat, a reminder to all who saw her of the power of God and indeed her uncle, Beuno.
 Further, where Winefride’s blood had spattered the ground about the well, a blood coloured moss grew profusely, the gathering of which was a source of cures.
 Gwenfrewi, devout before her martyrdom, became entirely dedicated to the worship of God, and some years later entered the nunnery at Gwytherin (now in Conwy County), eventually becoming the Abbess there.
 On her death she was buried there, until her bones were translated to Shrewsbury Abbey in 1138.

 IMG_4074.JPG

 Predictably, the tale has been dismissed as entirely far-fetched, even by those that can quite comfortably believe that water turns to wine each Sunday morning, and the essential building blocks of the tale are in no way unique to the Winefride legend.
 Essentially, the dominant themes quite neatly accommodate Christian motif - the chaste virgin dedicating her life to God to the exclusion of a more worldly, venal life, the presence of a would-be saint of tremendous faith and with the God-given power to perform miracles, and the presence of a holy site where it was possible to glimpse the paradise promised to the faithful, a place to which pilgrimage was a means of witnessing the magnificence of God’s kingdom.
 There is water, there is blood, and then there is the no small matter of the head.
 And the importance of the head to both our pre-Christian ancestors and those that followed has been hotly debated.
 Was there such a thing as a cult of the head amongst the peoples of North East Wales in our dim and distant past?
-There are tantalizing hints of one within the landscape.
+There are tantalising hints of one within the landscape.
 There can be no doubt that the head was held in reverence by the peoples of these islands long before Christianity began to stamp its mark and authority on the people, and it is clear that the head was of some considerable importance to Judeo-Christian religion - it is after all worth remembering the fate of John the Baptist.
 Perhaps the topic is for another time, but suffice to say that the legend of St Winefride ticked all the boxes for a worthy incorporation into a Christian scaffold.

 But should we dismiss the tale entirely?
 What we consider myth, the peoples of the time saw as faith and more, an explanation, the answer to a question.
 To be sure, we would look for our explanation now in science, in empirical investigation and by, ‘standing on the shoulders of giants’ to see further, deeper.
 But our ancestors also looked for those answers, unhappy to accept things blindly, and even if we struggle to accept the method of their inquiry and explanation we should not assume they did not try.
-And it’s possible of course, that many people of the time did not fully believe the legend, seeing it instead as a metaphor for the importance of faith, for maintaining social norms that kept their communities ordered.
+And it’s possible, of course, that many people of the time did not fully believe the legend, seeing it instead as a metaphor for the importance of faith, for maintaining social norms that kept their communities ordered.
 And it is possible, of course, that the legend remembered something older, a communal muscle memory for which an explanation was necessary.
 Perhaps there was a shocking murder here, the victim remembered in the waters of the extraordinary spring.
 In truth the possibilities are endless.

 Our first written records of the Winefride legend, of which more will be said, are from the 12th Century, some 400 years after her martyrdom, but it is impossible to believe that the spring was not held in the highest regard by the peoples of the area before this time.
-We are told that Gwenfrewi fled from Caradoc towards Beuno’s church, that the spring gushed forth from where her head fell.
+We are told that Gwenfrewi fled from Caradoc towards Beuno’ church, that the spring gushed forth from where her head fell.
 Now it is possible that a church had been sited at the base of the hill as part of Tyfid’s llys, there for no other reason than because of the court, but is it not possible that both the llys and the church were connected to an already present spring?
 In truth, the spring was probably already so important to the communities in the area that both nobility and Christianity sited their court and church on the hill above it, both claiming it as theirs and legitimising their power.
-Indeed both temporal and spiritual power were closely related, quite literally at Holywell, since it is worth remembering that Beuno was the brother of Tyfid’s wife, Gwenlo.
+Indeed, both temporal and spiritual power were closely related, quite literally at Holywell, since it is worth remembering that Beuno was the brother of Tyfid’s wife, Gwenlo.
 It is hard to accept that Christian missionaries and hermits moving into North East Wales, as there is good evidence that they did, did not become quickly aware of the spring, its growing reputation as a curing well and just as quickly lay claim to its powers in the name of Jesus Christ.
 It is more than probable that the well was being used as a baptistry at this time, hence the tradition of triple immersion being particularly successful in healing ailments.
 One can only imagine the perceived prestige of being baptised within the sacred waters of Winefride’s Well.
 It can only have added to the growing reputation of the site within the area.

 P1190209.JPG

 It seems then likely that by the time of the arrival of the Normans at the end of the 11th century, there was an organised infrastructure at the well and shrine, and that a stone church of some sort stood at the site, the well with walls and steps perhaps.
-An interesting thought experiment here, is in considering the effect of the well and shrine on Welsh-Saxon relations.
+An interesting thought experiment here is in considering the effect of the well and shrine on Welsh-Saxon relations.
 Holywell and Greenfield sat on what would have been the border between them, with dykes, forts, outposts, watchtowers scattered about the region.
 What difference, if any, did the well and shrine have on this fragile relationship?

 Beuno, of course, was a revered memory by the time of the Norman appearance in the area.
 He had actually moved on from Holywell before Winefride entered the nunnery at Gwytherin.
 He had become the most revered saint in north Wales by some considerable measure, more so than David.
 Beuno’s presence can be seen within the landscape throughout north Wales.
-There is a well dedicated to him quite literally a stone’s throw from St Winefride’s, and a more fabulous example at Tremerichion, through which the overflow passes through a sculpted human head, if you please.
+There is a well dedicated to him quite literally a stone’s throw from St Winefride’s, and a more fabulous example at Tremeirchion, through which the overflow passes through a sculpted human head, if you please.
 We should also remember that at the well is Beuno’s Stone, sited by the steps of the outer bath, upon which it is said the saint sat as he tutored Winefride who ‘sat at the feet of the blessed man’.
 Having settled at Clynnog on the Llyn Peninsula and founding a monastery there, Beuno became renowned for his miracles, including the ability to resurrect the dead.
 A well there dedicated to him was known for curing sore eyes and to which heifers were offered in his name.
 Not quite as impressive a list of cures as at his niece’s well, but there are few, if any holy wells in Britain that come close to Holywell.

 It has been stated that the well and shrine were first presented to St Werburgh’s Abbey in Chester by one Adeliza, countess of Chester in 1093, but I have found little evidence of this.
 In 1093, the Earl of Chester was Hugh d’Avranches, otherwise known as Hugh the Wolf or Hugh the Fat.
 His wife and countess was Ermentrude of Clermont, who had a sister by the name of Adeliza (Alice) who did indeed marry into Anglo-Norman nobility.
 How Adeliza would have the authority to award the well and shrine within her brother-in-law’s domain is a struggle to understand.
 Since it is likely that the well and shrine at Holywell was under the ownership of St Werburgh’s by the end of the 11th century, it is perhaps simply a mistake of confusing the two sisters, and that it was actually Ermentrude that granted them to the Abbey.
 What is more certain however, is that it was the attention of the Normans that brought the well to national recognition.